MichaelTunnell/feedly-feedlyflare/README.md

-> Important Note: I no longer use Feedly so if errors occur I will not see them, which means if you are using this userstyle and notice an issue please let me know so I can fix it...otherwise I won't ever see it and thus won't be fixed.
+> Important Note: I no longer use Feedly so if errors occur I will not see them, which means if you are using this and notice an issue please let me know so I can fix it...otherwise I won't ever see it and thus won't be fixed.
 >
-> To inform me of an error please [submit an issue here on GitHub](https://github.com/MichaelTunnell/feedly-mosaic-userstyle/issues) or tweet to me [@MichaelTunnell](https://twitter.com/michaeltunnell).
+> To inform me of an error please [submit an issue here on GitHub](https://github.com/MichaelTunnell/feedly-feedlyflare/issues) or tweet to me [@MichaelTunnell](https://twitter.com/michaeltunnell).

 ![](feedlyflare-logo.jpg)